Kocsi-HorvathMartin/koc_oj4_zed/README.md

 # `koc_oj4_zed` package
 ROS 2 python package.  [![Static Badge](https://img.shields.io/badge/ROS_2-Humble-34aec5)](https://docs.ros.org/en/humble/)

+## Description

+This package have written to Zed stereo camera.
+It verifies that the positional tracking is healthy.
+Also it's check that depth in an given confidency say that there isn't any object in 50cm distance.

 ## Packages and build

 It is assumed that the workspace is `~/ros2_ws/`.